Production designer, theatre/television/film

 Professional development

-Because you'll be working to tight deadlines and on more than one project at once, opportunities for further training may be limited due to conflicts of time.
-Also, if you're working freelance, any professional development will be self-funded, which may present an obstacle.
+Because you'll be working to tight deadlines and on more than one project at a time, opportunities for further training may not always be possible while you're busy.

-You may decide that you want to learn or update specific technical skills, e.g. in computer-aided design (CAD), and could enrol on local part-time or evening courses.
+You may also decide that you want to learn or update specific technical skills, e.g. in computer-aided design (CAD), and could enrol on local part-time or evening courses.

 If you work in theatre, details of courses and information about degree exhibitions and relevant shows are available from The Society of British Theatre Designers.